mariloutb/Bulk-Operations/docs2/pages/documentations/options-temporary-table.md

 ```

 ## TemporaryTableUseTableLock
-Allow you to lock the temporary table while being populated.
+Allows you to lock the temporary table while being populated.

 - Default Value: true